wagtail/wagtail/docs/topics/pages.md

 ## Inline models

 Wagtail allows the nesting of other models within a page.
 This is useful for creating repeated fields, such as related links or items to display in a carousel.
-The inline model content is also versioned with the rest of the page..
+Inline model content is also versioned with the rest of the page.

 Each inline model requires the following: